ibm-cloud-docs/discovery/migrate-bwdn.md

 1. Click on the {{site.data.keyword.discoverynewsshort}} tile to open the {{site.data.keyword.discoverynewsshort}} overview page.
 1. Click **Query this collection** to open the **My Data Insights** screen.
 Click **Build your own query** to open the query builder.

   Queries in {{site.data.keyword.discoverynewsshort}} are structured the same way as queries written for private data collections.
-See [Building Queries and Delivering Content](/docs/services/discovery/using.html) and [Query Building Reference](/docs/services/discovery/query-reference.html).
+See [Query concepts](/docs/services/discovery/using.html) and [Query Reference](/docs/services/discovery/query-reference.html).
   {: tip}

 **Note:** Do not expect identical results to be returned for similar queries in {{site.data.keyword.discoverynewsshort}} Original and {{site.data.keyword.discoverynewsshort}}.
 Crawl time, sources, and enrichments all combine to return different results.